diz217/Statistical_DataAnalysis_Pipeline_DESeq2/README.md

   - 'count' stands for integer count data and 'val' stands for normalized count data.

 ### Final analysis results
+Analysis output files are named as `condition1 vs. condition_2`.
+Log2 fold change is calculated as `log2(condition1/condition2)`.
 Depending on the data type and replicate availability, the pipeline generates two or more statistical result tables:
 - DESeq2 results:
   - Generated for integer count data with biological replicated experiments.